UoB-COMSM0110/2024-group-5/docs/heuristicEvaluation.md

 Good points:
 - Being able to set the difficulty level before the game begins would allow experienced players to skip the easy level, which they could find tedious.
+- Simple interface makes the game efficient to navigate for both experienced players and new players alike
 <br>

 ##### (8) Aesthetic and Minimalist Design: